(Did we mention it’s “rough”?)

-Where once we had outhouses, now there are flush toilets and hot showers, including an outdoor shower in the camping area.
+We once had outhouses but now there are flush toilets and hot showers, including an outdoor hot shower in the camping area.

 Although filtered and UV treated, our water supply is drawn from the lake, untested, and not suitable for drinking.
 Please bring your own water to drink and use our water for just cooking and cleaning.
 We have a small quantity of bottled water available at a nominal cost.
 Bottled water can also be purchased in Calabogie.

 We have no garbage dump and no animal problem as a result.
 We ask that you please take your refuse and recyclables away with you when you leave.

 The sauna is small and cozy and tucked down into a hollow near the lake for a quick refreshing plunge.